Patient education: Seizures in children (Beyond the Basics)

 The long-term impact of seizures is small for most children, especially if there are no underlying abnormalities in the child's brain.
 Many children with epilepsy have normal development and a good chance for a normal life.
 Some children with seizures will have difficulties with growth or development.
 This risk depends on the underlying type of epilepsy or cause of seizures.

 The treatment options for children with seizures is discussed separately.
-(See "Patient information: Treatment of seizures in children (Beyond the Basics)".)
+(See "Patient education: Treatment of seizures in children (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION